storageos/storageos.github.io/_docs/platforms/azure-aks/index.md

 _docs/platforms/kubernetes/install/index.md %}) procedure.

 AKS deployment of Kubernetes uses Ubuntu by default with an optimized kernel.
-All versions of Ubuntu with a kernel version > `4.15.0-1029-azure` meets the StorageOS prerequisites.
+All versions of Ubuntu with a kernel version later than`4.15.0-1029-azure` meets the StorageOS prerequisites.

 ## Kubernetes with StorageOS